ogunmakindetobi/berkeleywash/README.md

 ## Wireframes
 * i Build this site with bootstrap.com,jQuery  its visible on desktop version and which translated to mobile and tablet version of same design and on other form of screen.
-* i got some code from w3schools.com to complete my project.

 ## Fonts
 * With the help of google font i acheive web styles